autopulated/dynamodm/readme.md

 ### async Table.ready(options)
 Wait for the table to be ready.
 The current state of the table is queried and it is created if necessary.

+If the table is missing required indexes then the creation of a missing index will be started (but not waited on).
+To create and wait for all missing indexes, use the `waitForIndexes` option.

 Options:
- * `waitForIndexes`: if true then any missing indexes that are required will also be created.
+ * `waitForIndexes`: if true then all missing indexes required by schemas in this table will also be created.
 This may take a long time, especially if indexes are being created that must be back-filled with existing data.
    Recommended for convenience during development only!

 ### Table.assumeReady()
 Check the basic compatibility of the models in this table, and assume it has